 Probate Court: A court with the power to probate wills and settle estates.

-Probate Estate: Those assets of a descedant which fall within the jurisdiction of the probate court before being transferred to another person.
+Probate Estate: Those assets of a decedent which fall within the jurisdiction of the probate court before being transferred to another person.
 Life insurance proceeds, for example, are not generally part of the probate estate, because they pass to whomever was listed on the beneficiary designation form.

 Remainderman: As applied to trusts, a person who receives the trust principal when the trust ends.
 A "contingent remainderman" receives the principal only if a specified future event occurs.
 A "vested remainderman" has an absolute right to receive the trust principal.
 Compare income beneficiary.